zencart/documentation/content/user/upgrading/db_only_upgrade.md

 ### Setup

+Note that if you are building a test version of your cart that uses a different version of PHP than your live site, see [Multiple PHP Versions](/user/upgrading/multiple_php_versions/) for instructions, since the procedure is a little different.

 1.  **CRITICAL:** [Back up your site](/user/running/backup/#step-1-backup-your-files)
 2.  **CRITICAL:** [Backup your database](/user/running/backup/#step-2-backup-your-database)
 3. Create a new directory called "test" and put the latest version of Zen Cart into it.
 We'll call this your *test site*.